mulukenh/Ruby_DeCal/hw4/ANSWERS.md

 ## Questions

 1. What is the difference between new and create for a model?
+  "new" is used to create an instance of a model. "create" is to create an entry of a model

 2. What command combined with new will emulate the same behavior as create?

 3. What is the default integer column that exists on every table but we did NOT define?

 4. What single line of ruby code can insert a cat with the name "Kira" in the database?